civican/legisinfo/43-2/bills/C-9/bill_text.md

   **(13)** Subsection 125.7(3) of the Act is replaced by the following:

-    **(3)** For the purposes of this Act other than this section, and for greater certainty, **an** amount that a qualifying entity **or qualifying renter** is deemed under subsection (2) **or (2.1)** to have overpaid is assistance received by it from a government immediately before the end of the qualifying period to which it relates.
+    **(3)** For the purposes of this Act other than this section, and for greater certainty, an amount that a qualifying entity or qualifying renter is deemed under subsection (2) or (2.1) to have overpaid is assistance received by it from a government immediately before the end of the qualifying period to which it relates.

   **(14)** Paragraph 125.7(4)(c) of the Act is replaced by the following:

-    if all of the interests in an eligible entity are owned by participants in a joint venture and all or substantially all of the qualifying revenue of the eligible entity for a qualifying period is in respect of the joint venture, then the eligible entity may use the qualifying revenues of the joint venture (determined as if the joint venture were an eligible entity) **as** its qualifying revenues for the **qualifying period for** the purposes of **this section**;
+    if all of the interests in an eligible entity are owned by participants in a joint venture and all or substantially all of the qualifying revenue of the eligible entity for a qualifying period is in respect of the joint venture, then the eligible entity may use the qualifying revenues of the joint venture (determined as if the joint venture were an eligible entity) as its qualifying revenues for the qualifying period for the purposes of this section;

   **(15)** The portion of paragraph 125.7(4)(d) of the Act before subparagraph (i) is replaced by the following:

-    if all or substantially all of an eligible entity's qualifying revenue — determined without reference to paragraph (d) of the definition qualifying revenue in subsection (1) — for a qualifying period is from one or more particular persons or partnerships with which it does not deal at arm's length and each particular person or partnership jointly elects with the eligible entity, for the purposes of **this section**
+    if all or substantially all of an eligible entity's qualifying revenue — determined without reference to paragraph (d) of the definition qualifying revenue in subsection (1) — for a qualifying period is from one or more particular persons or partnerships with which it does not deal at arm's length and each particular person or partnership jointly elects with the eligible entity, for the purposes of this section

   **(16)** Paragraph 125.7(4.1)(b) of the Act is replaced by the following:

     immediately prior to the acquisition, the fair market value of the acquired assets constituted

-    all or substantially all of the fair market value of the property of the seller used in the course of carrying on business, **or**
+    all or substantially all of the fair market value of the property of the seller used in the course of carrying on business, or

     if the seller and the eligible entity deal with each other at arm's length, all or substantially all of the property of the seller that can reasonably be regarded as being necessary for the eligible entity to be capable of carrying on a business of the seller, or part of a business of the seller, as a business;